Access List Reference | Teleport

 Access List Membership

-Access List members are Teleport users who are granted the roles and traits specified by the Access List.
+Access List members are Teleport users or nested Access Lists who are granted the roles and traits specified by the Access List.
 Upon login, users will be granted these roles and traits along with their statically defined user permissions.
 These roles and traits will then tie into Teleport's existing RBAC system.
-Members can be optionally granted an expire date, after which their membership will no longer confer any grants to the user.
+Members can be optionally granted an expiry date, after which their membership will no longer confer any grants to the user.

 Members must meet requirements in order for their membership to be effective.